missmatsuko/matsuko.ca/src/data/portfolio/logitech-skype-room-systems-decision-tree.md

 ---

 ## Summary
+[Logitech Video Collaboration](http://www.logitech.com/VC) is the part of [Logitech](https://www.logitech.com/) dedicated to helping teams collaborate and communicate through video conferencing.

-This landing page was built for Logitech Video Collaboration.
-It provides information about Logitech's Skype Room Systems and an interactive quiz (or "decision tree") to help people choose the appropriate video conferencing set-up for their organization.
-The landing page is statically built and hosted through Marketo.
+This landing page provides information about Logitech's Skype Room Systems and an interactive quiz (or "decision tree") to help people choose the appropriate video conferencing set-up for their organization.

+I developed this landing page and produced static HTML files for hosting on [Marketo](https://www.marketo.com/).